telus/tds-core/docs/src/html/2-Use-TDS/1-getting-started.md

 ---

-As a front-end framework, Thorium's static CSS and JavaScript assets are compatible with a variety of platforms.
+As a front-end framework, TDS' static CSS and JavaScript assets are compatible with a variety of platforms.

 For contributors, and projects that integrate deeply, TDS is powered by these familiar tools: